-Rachel’s outside interests reflect her broad curiosity and exploration.
-She loves being outdoors (mostly by the sea or in her vegetable garden), with her dog, friends and family, or at a baseball game.
-She enjoys traveling, going to concerts, reading, and Zumba.
-She is a featured contributing blogger for The Huffington Post in areas of mental well-being and work/life balance.
+In her spare time, Rachel enjoys spending time outdoors (mostly in her vegetable garden), with her dog, friends and family, or at a baseball game.
+Rachel blogs for the Huffington Post in areas of mental well-being.

 As a child, Rachel fell in love with the water.
 Summers would be spent outdoors and by the water.
 Like many others, Rachel gains clarity, relaxation, and perspective when by the sea.
 At MP6, we are big believers that new ideas are realized in the natural world.

 Rachel’s favorite place to rejuvenate is the Outer Banks of North Carolina.
 The first time she went to the Outer Banks was September 2001.
 She was at Milepost 6 (MP6) when the planes hit the World Trade Center, the Pentagon, and a Pennsylvania field.
 It serves as a reminder to keep things in perspective, to develop resiliency, and to balance mind, body, and spirit.
 We charge hard at work but remember to always balance that with time spent with family, friends, and loved ones; and to take time to nourish our own energy so that we have more to give.
 This philosophy resonates in our coaching and consulting practice.